 Editorial Note: We earn a commission from partner links on Doughroller.
 Commissions do not affect our authors’ or editors’ opinions or evaluations.
 Learn more here.

 There are plenty of budget tools available to help you manage your money.
 Many of them are free.
 Spending less than you make is the most important habit to develop if your goal is financial freedom.
-In this post, we’ll take a look at 12 online tools you can use to help gain control of your money.
-So let’s get to it.
+In this post, we’ll take a look at more than a dozen online tools you can use to help gain control of your money.

 1. Empower: Best for a complete view of finances